The 2027 Federal Deadline Applies Directly to Government

 Mandatory Federal Deadline With Teeth

-Unlike guidance or recommendations, the April 2026 rule is a legally binding federal regulation.
+Unlike guidance or recommendations, the DOJ web rule is a legally binding federal regulation.
 State and local governments that fail to meet WCAG 2.1 AA by the deadline face DOJ enforcement actions, consent decrees with mandatory remediation timelines, and federal monitoring.
-There is no extension mechanism and no good-faith exception for partial compliance.
+The deadline has already been pushed back once — to April 2027 — and that extension is under legal challenge, so betting on another delay is a gamble.

 Essential Services Must Be Accessible